Witch trials in the early modern period: Peak of the trials: 1560–1630

 The mass witch trials took place in Southern Catholic Germany in waves between the 1560s and the 1620s.
 Some trials went on to continue for years and would result in hundreds of executions of both sexes, all ages, and classes.
 These included the Trier witch trials (1581–1593), the Fulda witch trials (1603–1606), the Eichstätt witch trials (1613–1630), the Würzburg witch trials (1626–1631), and the Bamberg witch trials (1626–1631).
 The Würzburg witch trials were among the largest and deadliest in history, and they highlighted the growing paranoia and the power of witchcraft accusations to manipulate political and religious conflicts.
 They were conducted from 1626 to 1631 under Prince-Bishop Philipp Adolf von Ehrenberg and led to the execution of approximately 900 individuals.
 Victims spanned all social classes, including nobles, councilmen, and even children as young as seven.
 The trials were characterized by the use of torture to extract confessions and the naming of alleged accomplices, which caused a cycle of accusations and executions.
-Another famous trial that happened during this time was that of Ursuala Kemp.
-Kemp’s case showed what happens when a woman does not conform to societal expectations due to the accusations made by Thurlow and Letherdale.
+Another famous trial that happened during this time was that of Ursula Kemp.
+Kemp's case showed what happens when a woman does not conform to societal expectations due to the accusations made by Thurlow and Letherdale.

 In 1590, the North Berwick witch trials occurred in Scotland and were of particular note as the king, James VI, became involved himself.
 James had developed a fear that witches planned to kill him after he suffered from storms while traveling to Denmark in order to claim his bride, Anne, earlier that year.
 Returning to Scotland, the king heard of trials that were occurring in North Berwick, and ordered the suspects to be brought to him—he subsequently believed that a nobleman, Francis Stewart, 5th Earl of Bothwell, was a witch, and after the latter fled in fear of his life, he was outlawed as a traitor.
 The king subsequently set up royal commissions to hunt down witches in his realm, recommending torture in dealing with suspects, and in 1597 wrote a book about the menace witches posed to society entitled Daemonologie.